alakbarz/alak.bar/public/projects/platform.md

 Github: [/hw-cs-reps/platform](https://github.com/hw-cs-reps/platform)

-*If you end up visiting the site, please look, but do not touch.
+*If you end up finding the site, please look, but do not touch.
 It is a production build actively being used.
 Thank you.*

 <center>